risc0/risc0/docs/metal-optimization-progress.md

   RISC0_RV32IM_METAL_EVAL_CHECK=1`, the filtered `fib prove/poseidon2`
   benchmark completed in 15.94s, about 32.1K rows/sec.
 This is faster than both the CPU-eval-check safety path and the `-O0` diagnostic path.
+- With scoped default no-inline on only generated `eval_check_*.metal` files and `RISC0_RV32IM_METAL_EVAL_CHECK=1`, the same filtered `fib prove/poseidon2` benchmark completed in 4.89s to 6.16s, about 83.1K to 104.8K rows/sec.
+This
+  is the best current segment-proving measurement.
 - The same `-fno-inline-functions` full-Metal eval-check candidate passed `datasheet --max-po2 16 composite`: 658.9ms for 16K rows and 2.04s for 64K
   rows.
 This improves on the current safety-path baseline of 897.8ms and 4.56s,